marwan475/Qemu-Beagle/README.md

 ## Setting up qemu-linaro

-the linaro qemu for is located at https://git.linaro.org/qemu/qemu-linaro.git
+the linaro qemu fork is located at https://git.linaro.org/qemu/qemu-linaro.git

 *note this is an old repo meaning python 2 is required to be able to build it, you may have to build python2 yourself